zhibirc/ya2ber/readme.md

 - [x] Shows how many visitors are in the chat.
 Currently, this info is shown in PS1 prompt.
 - [x] Chat members are notified when someone left.
-- [x] There are 2 message categories/types - system (including ones from server) and just chat messages.
+- [x] There are 3 message categories/types - system (including ones from server), authentication purposed and just chat messages.
 - [x] Client and server use JSON as data format for transmitting data to each other.
 [See](#json-message-schema) how.
 - [x] Entering of password is hidden (like many other CLI applications do, including `sudo`) and isn't stored in history.
+- [x] Authentication errors are well recognized because of verbose error messages.
+- [x] Client doesn't contain any validation logic for user credentials, this a server's responsibility.
+- [x] Server stores such specific user data: registration date, last activity date and last used IP address.<sup>*</sup>
 - [ ] Server doesn't store _any_ message history.
 Instead, client could store history locally as an option.
 - [ ] Prevention of _typosquatting_ in usernames.

+`*` actually, server stores last login date rather than last activity date for now

 ## CLI options